mjt-books/python-book/chapters/chapter-7.md

 - Decide, with measurements, whether to keep it on for that project.

 These exercises don’t require large clusters or long runs; they’re intentionally small and repeatable.
 If you save a few scripts and result tables now, you’ll have a personal reference for how your favorite models and your usual hardware respond to different precision choices—which is often more useful than any single benchmark in a paper.

+Over time, this mental and empirical toolkit lets you treat “precision” as just another design dimension—alongside model architecture, optimizer choice, and data pipeline—rather than a mysterious hardware trick that you either “turn on” or “turn off”.